unkcpz/aiida-core-i18n/README.md

 [Transifex](https://www.transifex.com/) is used as translation platform.
 The workflow is described as following, to process the translation work of AiiDA documentation.

+## For maintainer of this repository

+...

+add `*.mo` in the `.gitignore` file in `docs/` otherwise the output `.mo` generated from `.po` files will not updated to the latest version if the timestamp is not newer.

+## Guide for who want to add new localization

 ## Workflow for transifex translators

 1. Login to transifex service.